AdobeDocs/experience-platform.en/help/query-service/best-practices/derived-attributes.md

 A decile rank arranges the data in order from lowest to highest and is done on a scale of one to 10 where each successive number corresponds to an increase of 10 percentage points.

 Decile buckets represent the number of ranked groups and are used to assign a ranking to a dimension (category) in the dataset.
-The bucket can be a number or an expression that evaluates to a positive integer value (greater than 0) for each partition.
+The bucket can be a number or an expression that evaluates to a positive integer value (greater than zero) for each partition.
 The buckets must not have a null value.

-Quartiles are used to divide the distribution by four and percentiles by 100.
+Quartiles are used to divide the distribution by four, and percentiles by 100.

 ### Create the schema for decile buckets {#create-schema}